RafaelLunaC/Melkart-Server/README.md

+#1.05 BETA PATCH NOTES

+-Full types.xml update, all objects added to match the current Dayz 1.20 Patch.
+-Changes to the spawn values of several items to make the loot more balanced.
+-New Static Contaminated Areas: Just like in other maps, Melkart will have two contaminated areas which will be important not only to find certain weapons but also key items to access other areas that you will discover in the new update.
+-Active NBC items: Derived from the above, all objects related to contaminated areas are avaiable.

 # MELKART BETA SERVER FILES

 Welcome to the Melkart Server Files Repo.
 Here you will find all the necessary files and related info to set up your Dayz server using Melkart.